henkm/museumkaart/README.md

 # Museumkaart

 Query the museumjaarkaart database for museums in The Netherlands.
+The is fetched from a xml feed from museumjaarkaart.nl.

 ## Installation